Date

 Speaker

-• Naoto Shiraishi (Assistant Professor, Faculty of Science Department of Physics, Gakushuin University)
+• Naoto Shiraishi (Assistant Professor, Department of Physics, Faculty of Science, Gakushuin University)

 Venue